Luciano Kulczewski

-Luciano Kulczewski (Luciano Kulczewski García) (8 January 1896 Temuco, Chile – 19 September 1972 Santiago) was a Chilean architect of the 20th century.
+Luciano Kulczewski (8 January 1896 – 19 September 1972) was a Chilean architect.
+He is seen by some as "a pioneer of modern architecture in Chile."

-Family
+Early life and career

 Kulczewski was born to a family of Polish descent.
 His grand grandfather, Maciej and the grand uncle, also Maciej, fought in the 1830 November Uprising against Russia.

-His grandfather Antoni (born Jeziorka, near Warsaw 1806 - died France 1857) was awarded the gold medal of the Caveliers, the Virtuti Militari for his valor during the November Uprising in 1831.
+His grandfather Antoni (born Jeziorka, near Warsaw 1806 – died France 1857) was awarded the gold medal of the Caveliers, the Virtuti Militari for his valor during the November Uprising in 1831.
 Antoni studied road and bridge engineering in France, and had joined the Foreign Legion to participate during the pacification of Algeria.
 In 1839, Antoni Kulczewski was awarded permanent residency in France for service to his chosen homeland.

 Kulczewski's father, Boleslao Eugenio Kulczewski y Lester, was born in 1849 in Algeria, a French colony.
 He studied civil engineering and mining in Paris and came to Chile in 1872 to work as a coal mining engineer in Lota.
 He later became the co-founder of the Administration of Public Works.
 Kulczewski's mother was Luisa García Rodríguez who was born in Concepcion.